kwaldenphd/how-computers-work/README.md

 <p align="center"><img src="https://github.com/kwaldenphd/how-computers-work/blob/main/images/Control_Unit.png?raw=true" width="500"></p>

-<blockquote>Q17: What can you tell about how the simulator's control unit is interpeting the assembly language instructions?
+<blockquote>Q17: What can you tell about how the simulator's control unit is interpreting the assembly language instructions?
 NOTE: You do not need to map out the exact assembly-machine language translation.
 Describe in general how assembly language instructions are handled by the control unit.</blockquote>

 Think about how many discrete instructions are part of this program.
 Since there are only four instructions, the simulator should only need 4 cycles to finish the program.